-During the fiscal years ended January 31, 2019, and January 31, 2018, Autodesk completed the business combinations described below.
 The results of operations for the following acquisitions are included in the accompanying Consolidated Statements of Operations since their respective acquisition dates.
-Pro forma results of operations have been presented for acquisitions that were material to Autodesk's Consolidated Financial Statements.
-The adoption of ASU No. 2017-01 in the first quarter of fiscal 2019 did not impact the accounting for these acquisitions.
+Pro forma results of operations have not been presented because the effects of these acquisitions were not material to Autodesk's Consolidated Financial Statements.